robertobertolini/Smith-and-Gelfand-1992-Correction/README.md

 # Smith-and-Gelfand-1992-Correction

-Bayesian Statistics Without Tears: A Sampling-Resampling Perspective by Smith and Gelfand is a highly cited paper by Smith and Gelfand discussing sampling methodologies for Bayesian Inference.
+Bayesian Statistics Without Tears: A Sampling-Resampling Perspective is a highly cited paper by Smith and Gelfand discussing sampling methodologies for Bayesian Inference.

 In their application to synthetic data, there is a major typo in their likelihood function.
 The correct likelihood function is: